-Since early 2009 Heather has been a valued member of the Arts In Health team at Flinders Medical Centre.
-She developed a program “Music for Relaxation” which combines together therapeutic sound elements, soothing music, with mindfulness and meditation practices.
-This program is brought to patients and staff on the wards, and assists patients to relax and rest more deeply, through listening and using sound as a meditation object.
-Seeing patients within a holistic framework, Heather also incorporates in her “Music for Relaxation” program elements of Pastoral Care and Spiritual Care.
+From 2009 to 2022 Heather was a valued member of the Arts In Health team at Flinders Medical Centre.
+During her time there she developed a program “Music for Relaxation” which combines together therapeutic sound elements, soothing music, with mindfulness and meditation practices.
+This program was brought to patients and staff on the wards, and assisted patients to relax and rest more deeply, through listening and using sound as a meditation object.
+Seeing patients within a holistic framework, Heather also incorporated in her “Music for Relaxation” program elements of Pastoral Care and Spiritual Care.

-Heather has been a guest presenter of the Flinders Medical Centre program at the National Arts In Health conference in Canberra, and had her sound therapy featured at the National Rural Health Conference in Adelaide.
-She presented a keynote on “Sound Healing” to the Pagan Society of South Australia, and has been interviewed about Arts in Health and Sound Therapy on ABC’s Radio National on Australia wide radio.
+Heather was a guest presenter of the Flinders Medical Centre program at the National Arts In Health conference in Canberra, and had her sound therapy featured at the National Rural Health Conference in Adelaide.
+She presented a keynote on “Sound Healing” to the Pagan Society of South Australia, as well as sharing a keynote presentation titled “The Art of Listening with Sacred Sound” for the “Being In Tune” ANZACPE Conference held in Adelaide, South Australia, 2019.
+The keynote focuses on Heather’s work within the realms of Arts in Health, Spiritual Care, and Multi-faith Musical Ministry.
+You can hear Heather’s keynote presentation in a Six-Part Playlist at this link.
+She has been interviewed about Arts in Health and Sound Therapy on ABC’s Radio National on Australia wide radio.

-As part of Heather’s ongoing efforts to promote the value of Arts in Health she has also written several published articles for Innerself Newspaper about sound, music, and meditation, and was invited to write a feature article “A Prayer Without Words” in The Art of Healing, Australian magazine.
+During Heather’s time working at Arts in Health at FMC, she has also wrote several published articles for Innerself Newspaper about sound, music, and meditation, and was invited to write a feature article “A Prayer Without Words” in The Art of Healing, Australian magazine.

-Patient Referrals: If you, or someone you know is a patient in Flinders Medical Centre, you can make a referral for an Arts in Health facilitator to visit you with either relaxing music, arts and craft activities, story and poetry writing, and music performances.
+Patient Referrals: Even though Heather is no longer part of the program, Arts in Health at FMC is still on offer to patients.
+So if you, or someone you know is a patient in Flinders Medical Centre, you can make a referral for an Arts in Health facilitator to visit you with either relaxing music, arts and craft activities, story and poetry writing, and music performances.
 For more information please visit this webpage on the SA Health website [link]